Chapter 11:

 “So…that means that I have been doing what you wanted so far, right?”

-“They aren’t strong, nor can they perform their tasks as well as the Machai or the skeletons.
+“They aren’t strong, nor can they perform their tasks as well as the Machai or the undead.
 So, why let them live?”

-Eris hummed and leant back in the air, resting her hands behind her head.
+Eris hummed and leant back, resting her hands behind her head.
 “That does make sense.
 However.”
 She turned and grinned at him.
 “That’s not the real reason, is it?
-Or, at the very least, the main one?”
+Or, at the very least, the only one?”

 David flinched and she giggled.